libelle17/autofax/README.md

 <p style="margin-top: 1em">18) Via
 <b>hylafax</b>/<b>capisuite</b> received faxes are copied to
-a receiving directory and there named with the name of the sender, if possible, by means of their telephone number which is being looked up using a predefineable number of predefineable sql commands, which are applied one after another until the telephone number is found.</p></td></tr>
+a receiving directory and there named with the name of the sender, if possible, by means of their fax number which is being looked up using a predefineable number of predefineable sql commands, which are applied one after another until the fax number is found.</p></td></tr>
 <tr valign="top" align="left">
 <td width="11%"></td>
 <td width="89%">